sago35/koebiten/README.md

 ## Demo

-You can try the WASM version of `koebiten` from your browser.
+You can try the Wasm version of `koebiten` from your browser.

 https://sago35.github.io/koebiten/